MaximilianWey/maomao-world-public/README.md

 # Note

 The following is a snapshot from a private microservice based project I started working on early 2025.
-It is mostly abandonded and planned to be replaced by a new microservice based full stack application where I want to practice React and integrating Services like AWS and Azure.
+It is mostly abandoned and planned to be replaced by a new microservice-based full stack application where I want to practice React and integrating Services like AWS and Azure.

 ---